About the Role

 Requirements

-2 years experience
+3 years driving experience preferred

 Benefits

-Employer paid health and dental after 60 days
+Health and Dental after 60 days

 Holiday & Vacation pay